smeehan12/standalone-recast-tutorial/_episodes/02-docker-intro.md

 ## Docker Hub

-Much like GitHub allows for web hosting and searching for code, the [Docker Hub][docker-hub] image registry allows the same for Docker images.
+Much like GitHub allows for web hosting and searching for code, the [Docker Hub](https://hub.docker.com/) image registry allows the same for Docker images.
-Hosting and building of images is [free for public repositories][docker-hub-billing] and allows for downloading images as they are needed.
+Hosting and building of images is free for public repositories and allows for downloading images as they are needed.

 ## Image Pulling

-To begin with we're going to [pull][docker-docs-pull] down the Docker image we're going to be working in for the tutorial
+To begin with we're going to [pull](https://docs.docker.com/engine/reference/commandline/pull/) down the Docker image we're going to be working in for the tutorial

 ~~~bash